WiktorPawlak/parcel-locker-distributed/README.md

 In the root of the project there is a docker-compose.yaml for postgresql deployment.
 Before starting payara server it needs to be executed.

-Integration tests with REST Assured are wrapped with Test Containers.\
+Integration tests are wrapped with Test Containers.\
 This means docker-compose does not need to be executed.\
 Only dockerd needs to be running.